PyRepair/maniple/training-data/summarize-experiment/pandas/101/prompt_response_response_9.md

     return arr.view(dtype)
 ```

-The revised function includes a specific handling for categorical NaN values to integer conversion, ensuring that NaN values are appropriately converted to NaN in integer dtype.
-This addresses the bug identified in the original function.
+In this corrected version of the function, we have added a specific condition to handle `NaT` values during the conversion to integer type, ensuring that the function now raises a ValueError with the correct error message.

-This revised version can be used as a drop-in replacement for the buggy version of the function, resolving the issue with converting categorical NaN values to integer dtype.
+This revised function can be used as a drop-in replacement for the buggy version to resolve the issue.